 Following the shocking revelation that heat generated by vigorous exercise is a major contributor to global warming we are all having to reassess our own activities.
 It comes as a major surprise to many of us that storing energy in human fat is actually a valuable way of reducing our impact on the environment.
 Government may be introducing plans to extract this fat by large scale liposuction programmes and storing it underground but we all have a responsibility to reduce our participation in ecologically hazardous physical activity.

 Looking at my own lifestyle, it was easy to identify my cycling habit as a major problem.
-I'm only too aware of the amount of heat that cycling can generate but cutting down was not going to be easy so six months ago I turned for help to my friend Jeremy.
-He has not cycled since he was a child and is a respectable three stone heavier than me.
+I'm only too aware of the amount of heat that cycling can generate but cutting down was not going to be easy so six months ago I turned for help to my friend Jack.
+He has not cycled since he was a child and is a respectable 20 kilos heavier than me.
 He now runs a consultancy helping people like me to face up to and overcome our environmental deficit.

-I explained to Jeremy that I had been trying to reduce my cycling mileage:
+I told Jack that I had been trying to reduce my cycling mileage:

-“Look, no one said it was going to be easy.
+'Look, no one said it was going to be easy.
 There are some sacrifices we all have to make if we are going to overcome the problems facing the planet.
-After all, it won't be any good living longer if climate change means the country has become either a desert or been flooded by the sea.”
+After all, it won't be any good living longer if climate change means the world becomes uninhabitable.'

 I nodded, feeling suitably guilty.

-“Motorism is a belief system with two main principles.
+'Motorism is a belief system with two main principles.
 The first is that, as a motorist, you have a right to drive whatever you like and wherever you like.
-Don't fall into the all too common trap of thinking that the vulnerability of cyclists, animals, pedestrians and whoever should affect how and where you drive.”
+Don't fall into the all too common trap of thinking that the vulnerability of children, cyclists, animals, pedestrians and whoever should affect how and where you drive.'

 So how am I getting on six months later?
-Even though I do try to drive everywhere and not ride my bike I still don’t think I can call myself a real motorist.
-But at least I do know that I am poorer, fatter, and angrier then ever before.
+I do try to drive everywhere though I still hanker after the freedom and pleasure of riding my bike.
+But at least I have the satisfaction of knowing that I am poorer, fatter, and a great deal angrier.